 In 1992, after years spent as a guide, trip leader, and manager on rivers around the world.
 Marc made his dream a reality by founding, with his close friend and business partner Laurence Alvarez-Roos, Bio Bio Expeditions.
 For thirteen years Marc has worked very hard, both in the office and in the field to create a first-rate international adventure travel business.
 Marc also shared his love for teaching by spending 3 years teaching high school geography.
 Over the years Marc has seen his business grow to one of the most well-respected adventure travel companies in the industry – selected to provide safety for the 2000 International Whitewater Championships, featured in National Geographic Adventure and Outside Magazines.
 Marc himself was featured in Paddler Magazine as one of the world’s top 10 most active river guides.

 When not working in the office or in the field, Marc can be found backcountry skiing in his home mountains, the Sierra Nevadas, kayaking year-round, mountain biking, or pouring over maps looking for his next great adventure.
 Marc’s excitement for exploration led Bio Bio to do the first raft descent of the Drangme Chu River in Bhutan in 2009.
 Marc summited Aconcagua (22.800 ft) in 2001 and Russia’s Mt.
 Elbrus in 2005.
 Fondly known as the “Wizard of Whitewater”, he lives in Truckee.
-CA with his wife Damara, son Quinn, and daughter Lilian.
+CA with his son Quinn, daughter Lilian and two dogs – Shanti and Jeffrey.